lagustinaperez-cmd/productivity_AI/02.classes/02.notion_ai/README.md

    - Lessons Learned
    - Focus for Next Week
 3. Under each heading, ask Notion AI:
-   - "Generate 3 example wins based on a tech project"
+   - “Generate 3 example wins based on a tech project”
-   - "List common blockers for remote teams"
+   - “List common blockers for remote teams”
+   - “Based on the wins and blockers, describe the lessons learned”
+   - “Provide the focus for the upcoming weeks”

 ## 🧩 Example AI Prompts